NHL

 Adam GretzApr 27, 2026

-The New Jersey Devils found their new general manager in Sunny Mehta, and he is going to have some work to do this offseason to get his team back into the playoffs.
-He also has some big decisions to make when it comes to the long-term outlook of his core group of players.
+The New Jersey Devils have found their new general manager in Sunny Mehta, and he will have some work to do this offseason to get his team back into the playoffs.

 The biggest decision, and one of the big unanswered questions, will be what happens with center Nico Hischier.

-On the surface, Hischier is one of the better two-way centers in the NHL, has been a key part of the Devils core since he arrived as a No. 1 overall pick, and is currently the team's captain.
+On the surface, Hischier is one of the better two-way centers in the NHL, has been a key part of the Devils' core since he arrived as a No. 1 overall pick, and is currently the team's captain.
 In that sense, there is not much of a decision to be made.
 At least there wouldn't be under ideal and normal circumstances.

-But Hischier is entering the final year of his contract and it is not yet known if he will re-sign with the team this summer when he becomes eligible to do so.
-When asked about it after the season, he was pretty non-committal on where his mind was with his future.
-If he does not re-sign this summer, or if the Devils have an issue in getting him to re-sign, that is when the big decisions will have to be made.
+But Hischier is entering the final year of his contract, and it is not yet known if he will re-sign with the team this summer.
+When asked about it after the season, he was noncommittal about where his mind was on his future.

 Minnesota Wild